 On this page

 Why do you want to set up an ensemble?

-You may want to set up an ensemble for various reasons: to earn money, or because you want above all to play a lot and build up experience.
+You may want to set up an ensemble for various reasons.
+Such as a good personal and musical relation.
 In addition to that you may have a vision with content, see a niche in the market, or want to make a statement.

 There are more than 1,000 ensembles active in the Netherlands, so it makes sense to explain what you intend to add, what difference you intend to make with your ensemble, and why you think that programmers will book you and people will want to listen to your ensemble.

-You are working with people, so you have to give thought to the division of labour.
+You have a good personal and musical relation with the members of your ensemble and after a few concerts you want to give some thought to the division of labour.
 Who is in charge of the production side?
-Who does the administration ?
+Who does the administration?
 How do you plan to divide the costs and income?
 How long do you expect to be working together?